konstanciaa/capitals-quiz/README.md

 ### Header
 + The header is located at the top of the page.
 It gives a clear idea of what the web application is about - "Countries & Capitals Quiz".
-+ The font and the color make it easy to read.
++ The font and the colors make it easy to read.

 ![A screenshot of title](/docs/heading.png)

 ### Background Image
 + The background image is a photo of the Earth at night.
-It helps the user to switch to set the right state of mind and to focus on the quiz topic.
+It helps the user to switch to the right state of mind and to focus on the quiz topic.

 ![The background image](/assets/images/background-image.jpg)